Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Full node

-A computer connected to the [Daodiseo mainnet](#daodiseo-mainnet) that is able to validate transactions and interact with the Daodiseo blockchain.
+A computer connected to the [ODISEO mainnet](#ODISEO-mainnet) that is able to validate transactions and interact with the ODISEO blockchain.
 All active [validators](#validator) run full nodes.

-## Odis
+## ODIS

-The native staking token of the Daodiseo protocol.
-Odis supply expands and contracts in order to maintain the prices of [Daodiseo stablecoins](#daodiseo-stablecoins).
-Odis is also used as a governance token.
-[Delegators](#delegator) can stake Odis to receive rewards.
+The native staking token of the ODISEO protocol.
+ODIS supply expands and contracts in order to maintain the prices of [ODISEO stablecoins](#ODISEO-stablecoins).
+ODIS is also used as a governance token.
+[Delegators](#delegator) can stake ODIS to receive rewards.

 ## Governance

-Governance is the democratic process that allows users and [validators](#validator) to make changes to the Daodiseo protocol.
+Governance is the democratic process that allows users and [validators](#validator) to make changes to the ODISEO protocol.
 Community members submit, vote, and implement proposals.
-One staked [Odis](#Odis) is equal to one vote.
+One staked [ODIS](#ODIS) is equal to one vote.

 ## Governance proposal

-A written submission for a change or addition to the [Daodiseo protocol](#the-daodiseo-protocol).
-Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to the Daodiseo protocol.
+A written submission for a change or addition to the [ODISEO protocol](#the-ODISEO-protocol).
+Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to the ODISEO protocol.

 ## IBC